cyberbotics/webots-doc/automobile/buildings.md

 ### SimpleBuilding PROTO

 The `SimpleBuilding` PROTO is similar to the `Building` one except that the wall and roof appearances don't need to be set.
 The `wallAppearance` and `roofAppearance` fields are replaced by the `wallType` and `roofType` ones.
-Some wall types and roof types supported colors.
-So there is two other parameters : `wallColor` and `roofColor`.
+The `wallColor` and `roofColor` fields define respectively the color of the wall and roof.
+Note that not all the wall and roof types support the color argument.

 The available roof types are:
   - tiled